Jump to Recipe Print Recipe

 Instructions

-• Preheat the oven to 350 degrees F. Place the oven rack to the middle position.
+• Preheat the oven to 350º F. Place the oven rack to the middle position.
+If you want a dome top on the muffins, preheat the oven to 425º F.

 • Use a grater to shred your zucchini.
-Make sure to pat it dry with paper towels or follow one of the tips above so it isn't too wet.
+Make sure to pat it dry with paper towels.
+Too much moisture = soggy muffins

-• Pour the wet ingredients into the dry ingredients and mix gently until the batter is just mixed.
-Over mixing can take out the fluffiness of these muffins.
+• Pour the wet ingredients into the dry ingredients and add any optional mix-ins.
+Mix gently until the batter is just mixed.
+Over-mixing can reduce the fluffiness of these muffins.

-• Drop paper muffin liners into a muffin tin and fill ¾ the way with the zucchini batter.
+• Drop paper muffin liners into a muffin tin and fill 3/4 the way with the zucchini batter.
+Optional, sprinkle the tops of the muffins with shredded coconut.

 Notes

 1. I tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1 blends.
-Other blends should work, but you may need to adjust the moisture level.
+Other blends will work, but you may need to adjust the moisture level.

 2. Yes, you can easily make these gluten free zucchini muffins nut-free.
-Omit the almond flour and add ½ cup additional gluten free flour blend.
+Omit the almond flour and add 1/2 cup of additional gluten-free flour blend.

-4. Store the muffins in an airtight container for up to 3 days in the refrigerator, or freeze in a freezer-safe bag.
+5. Store the muffins in an airtight container for up to 3 days in the refrigerator, or freeze cooled muffins in a freezer-safe bag.

 SPECIAL NOTE